Chaste/Chaste.github.io/site/content/docs/user-tutorials/RunningPottsBasedSimulations.md

 We could also visualize the results using paraview.

-See UserTutorials/VisualizingWithParaview for more information.
+See the [Visualizing With Paraview](docs/user-tutorials/visualizingwithparaview) tutorial for more information.

 Load the file `/tmp/$USER/testoutput/PottsBasedMonolayer/results_from_time_0/results.pvd`, and click apply.